r09491/solar_checker/README.md

 ~/solar_checker $
 ```

-Some times later it is brighter and the panels deliver at least some
+Some times later it becomes brighter and the panels deliver at least some
 power.

 ```bash